zenstruck/browser/README.md

     ->assertRedirectedTo('/some/page') // follows all redirects by default ->assertRedirectedTo('/some/page', 1) // just follow 1 redirect

+    // combination of interceptRedirects(), withProfiling(), click()
+    // useful for submitting forms and making assertions on the "redirect response" ->clickAndIntercept('button')

     // exception assertions for the "next request" ->expectException(MyException::class, 'the message')
     ->post('/url/that/throws/exception') // fails if above exception not thrown